matter-in-motion/mm-user/README.md

 Adds `user` to the settings.

 * new — object, properties that will be added to the newly created user.
-If `status` not present it will be equal `created`;
+If `status` not present it will be set to `created`;

 ## API